sandromello/pypleskapi/README.md

 Before starting this topic, I recommend the reading of [API RPC Manual](http://www.parallels.com/download/plesk/11/documentation/) for better understanding how it works.

-For building dict structures that will become valid requests to Plesk API RPC, you need to understand how a dict represents a xml structure.
+For building dict structures that will become valid requests to Plesk API RPC, you need to understand how a dict represents an XML structure.
 The conversion follow the example bellow:

 <pre>